masui/EpisoPass-vps/README.md

 EpisoPass lets you generate passwords based on your secret memories.
-If you can't forget your secret memories, you'll never lose your password generated from them.
+If you cannot forget your secret memories, you can never lose your password generated from them.

 ## Installation